zhiyuli/github-pages-demo/docs/tutorial/basic-rst.rst

             :maxdepth: 2
             :caption: Contents:

    This is a toc (table of contents) tree directive.
-It links to other pages and defines the tree of pages within your site. `See the Sphinx "Directives" page for more info <https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html>`_
+It links to other pages and defines the tree of pages within your site. `See the Sphinx "Directives" page for more info <https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html>`_.
+If you want to add pages to your site, you add them to a toctree somewhere.

 #. **Adding a Page**